-In the event that the cost of the procurement increases and exceeds the original approval authority threshold, approval from the appropriate authority, based on the increased procurement value, must be sought prior to proceeding with or continuing the procurement.
+In the event that the cost of the procurement increases, approval from the appropriate authority, based on the increased procurement value, must be sought prior to proceeding with or continuing the procurement.
 The procurement method must reflect the increased procurement value.
 Procurement Value Increases may be caused by, but not limited to, price increases, volume uptake, increase in the scope of work, added contractual terms, project delays or other unforeseen circumstances.

-8. SUPPLY SOURCE
+8. SUPPLY SOURCE: